cgarnette/Comic_Library/README.md

 ![alt text](img/select_arc.JPG)

-*I do not own the images used in the screenshots displayed in this readme.
+*I do not own the comic book images used in the screenshots displayed in this readme.
 They are simply to show a proof of concept.